lanl-aea/waves/docs/waves_quickstart.rst

 One of the primary benefits to |PROJECT| is the ability to robustly integrate the conditional re-building behavior of a build system with computational parameter studies.
 Because most build systems consist of exactly two steps: configuration and execution, the full DAG must be fixed at configuration time.
 To avoid hardcoding the parameter study tasks, it is desirable to re-use the existing workflow or task definitions.
-This could be accomplished with a simple for look and naming convention; however, it is common to run a small, scoping parameter study prior to exploring the full parameter space.
+This could be accomplished with a simple for-loop and naming convention; however, it is common to run a small, scoping parameter study prior to exploring the full parameter space which would require careful set re-numbering to preserve previous work.

 To avoid out-of-sync errors in parameter set definitions when updating a previously executed parameter study, |PROJECT|
 provides a parameter study generator utility that uniquely identifies parameter sets by contents, assigns a unique index